gloriamacia/free-genai-bootcamp-2025/readme.md

 In retrospect, a different AWS deployment option might have been more suitable than EC2, but I was unaware of this limitation when I first set sail with it and I wished to keep it simple.
 That said, cloud deployment was not the main focus of the bootcamp — the app works perfectly in local environments, and instructions for running it locally are provided below.

-### Run Locally

-Absolutely!
-Here's the updated **"Run Locally"** section with the note about OpenAI and AWS credentials:

 ---

 ### 💻 Run Locally